 The previous set of simulations highlighted that SIC could keep the error rate within 10% in a single epoch.
 However, we note that this detection accuracy is poor and we should improve the performance using other optimization techniques.
 For instance, in a real system, we may be able to wait for a few epochs before reporting a missing tag, or we may be able to afford to have a network of basestations so that each basestation is responsible for a smaller number of tags.
-In this section, we discuss all these practical considerations.
-In the interest of space, we only present the result for the SIC scheme since it outperforms the other two approaches.
+In the interest of space, we only present the result for the SIC scheme since it is the best.